Best ways to reduce costs and streamline efforts

 Most nonprofits have cyclical fluctuations in income.
 Having a revolving line of credit can help you meet cash flow needs during delays in the funding cycle or when you face a lack of operating reserves—keeping in mind any requirements laid out in your organization's reserves policy.

 If your nonprofit accepts donations by credit and debit card, you'll need access to payment processing services.
 Most financial institutions offer several service and equipment options, so talk with a representative about what's right for you.
 And be sure to ask about processing time, customer service and pricing plans.

 Strong relationships and service

 Having a relationship with a banker can be a powerful asset, so find out if you'll be able to work with a relationship manager.
 The more your banker understands your mission, programs and potential impact, the greater your chances of having access to the financial solutions you need to succeed.
 Since many banks and credit unions are charitable givers, cultivating strong ties may lead to potential financial support as well.

 Also ask about customer service practices.
 For example, when an issue arises, is live customer support readily available?
 If not, what's the typical response time?
 Feeling confident about the caliber of service you'll receive in those moments will make a difference.

 Choosing the right financial institution matters.
 Shop around.
 Ask questions.
 Document your research to better compare the options.
 Then, choose a bank or credit union that can support your organization's growth in the years ahead.
 As your needs evolve, review your banking arrangements to make sure you're still taking advantage of the most competitive opportunity.

-This article draws on the expertise of Andy Nash, founder of Andy Nash Accounting & Consultancy.
-The firm, which is based in Hertfordshire, England, offers specialized accounting and financial consultancy services to small and medium sized nonprofits.
+This article draws on the expertise of Andy Nash Accounting & Consultancy.
+Based in Cardiff, Wales, the firm offers specialized accounting and financial consultancy services to small and medium sized nonprofits.